Spring 2022 Final Exams and Grading

 - Assignments that are not cumulative, such as interim exams, or project presentations, can be given during the final week of classes prior to study days, provided a final exam is also given during the final exam period.

 At times, students will encounter conflicts in the examination schedule.
 Each student’s dean’s office will handle the rescheduling of an examination in the following cases:

 - Two examinations scheduled at the same time.

 - Three examinations on one day or three examinations in a row (in three successive time slots).

 Arrangements to schedule an alternate conflict exam schedule will be made by the student’s dean.
 If a student has a conflict, the dean will contact you.
 If a student informs you of a conflict, they should be referred to their dean for resolution.

 Pay particular attention to the grading system for each group of students and the grade change policies.
 If you have questions, please email firstname.lastname@example.org.

 The only provisional grades are “N” (for undergraduates) and “I” for graduate students.
 “N” grades MUST be approved by the dean.
 Unauthorized “N” grades will be recorded as “F” (FA).
 “I” grades for MSFS students must be approved by the director.

-Please note that the MyAccess grade roster listing of grades for the pass/fail option may be confusing and requires some clarification.
-As you know, all undergraduate and some graduate programs provide students the option to choose pass/fail (S/CR/NC) this semester.
-The deadline for students to make this choice is May 11.
+Please note the undergraduate and graduate policies that provide students the option to choose pass/fail (S/U).
+The deadline for students to make this choice was April 19.

 Privacy in Posting Grades